thraxil/resize/README.markdown

-This started out as a fork of the image resizing library for Go that used to be in Gorilla (I can't even find a link to the original code, it's that old).

-but seems to have been taken out.
+This started out as a fork of the image resizing library for Go that used to be in Gorilla (I can't even find a link to the original code, it's that old) but seems to have been taken out.

 It has since pretty much entirely been gutted and replaced.